msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Generates a Multibanco Reference for simple payment on the Portuguese ATM network or Home Banking service;
 * Allows the customer to pay using MB WAY using his mobile phone;
+* Allows the customer to pay using his Credit or Debit Card;
 * Generates a Payshop Reference for simple payment on the [Payshop agents network](https://www.payshop.pt/fepsapl/app/open/showSearchAgent.jspx), CTT stores or post offices available all over Portugal;
 * Automatically changes the order status to “Processing” (or “Completed” if the order only contains virtual downloadable products) and notifies both the customer and the store owner, if the automatic “Callback” upon payment is activated;
 * Automatic “Callback” can be activated upon request to IfthenPay, via the plugin settings screen for each payment method;